The Ultimate Guide to Pre-Workout Supplements

 Another option is to buy these “pre-workout ingredients” separately in bulk powder or tablet form, if – for example – you would like to mix up your own pre-workout booster, using the ingredients you want, with the amounts that are suitable for your goals.
-Quite often this also allows you to leave off the propiety blends, binders, fillers, sweeteners, and colouring agents (this is the strategy I use personally, although I don’t recommend it, since it gets to be expensive as f@#k).
+Quite often this also allows you to leave off the proprietary blends, binders, fillers, sweeteners, and coloring agents (this is the strategy I use personally, although I don’t recommend it since it gets to be expensive as f@#k).

 Whether your goal is to mix your own “booster”, purchase a ready-to-go mixture, or you just want to know if you even should use pre-workout supplements at all, here’s a list for you to see how effective the most common ingredients really are:

 Notably the most popular “booster” out there is caffeine.
 It’s also – not that surprisingly – the main ingredient in multiple pre-workout supplements.
 You can get clinically effective dosages (150-800mg) from a few cups of coffee, caffeine pills & powders, or simply through a pre-workout supplement.